truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 That's already quite bad.
 But the above paragraph is not the sense in which I want to replicate Laffer's argument.
 So let us first cancel that first effect out completely, so we can examine a new one that is even worse.

-We will imagine that production is not discouraged at all[^n], when we direct resources to CM.
+We will imagine that production is not discouraged at all[^8], when we direct resources to CM.

-[^n]: It is not necessary to justify this assumption, since I do not believe it and my argument actually does better if it is false.
+[^8]: It is not necessary to justify this assumption, since I do not believe it and my argument actually does *better* if it is false.
 But one justification could be that all people suddenly decide that they enjoy the activity of consent-measurement, as much (or more) than they enjoy any other activity (including eating and drinking).
 So they are always willing to buy more CM, at any price.
 Perhaps this could be due to a kind of ethical awakening -- an absolute commitment to the doctrine of voluntaryism.

 ![laffer2](/images/laffer-consent.png)